Rivash, Iran: Qal'eh Dokhtar, Kuhsorkh

-Qal'eh Dokhtar is a historical castle located in Kuhsorkh County in Razavi Khorasan Province, The longevity of this fortress dates back to the Nizari Ismaili state.
+Qal'eh Dokhtar is a historical castle located in Kuhsorkh County in Razavi Khorasan province.
+The longevity of this fortress dates back to the Nizari Ismaili state.

 Gabar Hesar Castle

-Gabar Hesar Castle is a Castle related to the second century AH and is located in the Kuhsorkh County.
+Gabar Hesar Castle is a Castle related to the second century AH and is also located in Kuhsorkh County.

 Nameq Village

 Nameq is located in a hilly area and many mountains surround the village.
 It has many historical sites, for example, the tomb of the great Gnostic Sheikh Abol Hassan (father of Sheikh Ahmad-e Jami) is located 500 m away from the village in a green plain.
 In addition, there are the remains of an ancient castle, pre-Islamic and post-Islamic cemeteries, a citadel, mosques and other beautiful pieces of architecture.

-Nameq Cemetery
+Namaq Cemetery

-The Nameq Cemetery is a historical cemetery related to the Safavid dynasty and is located in Nameq.
+The Namaq Cemetery is a historical cemetery related to the Safavid dynasty and is located in Namaq.

-Nameq Castle
+Namaq Castle

-Nameq Castle is a historical castle located in Nameq in Razavi Khorasan Province, The longevity of this fortress dates back to the Before the Mongol conquest.
+Namaq Castle is a historical castle located in Namaq.
+The longevity of this fortress dates back to the Before the Mongol conquest.